Caribbean Disaster Emergency Management Agency: History

-In 2005, CDERA was planning to better coordinate with the tourism industry and get them up to speed on preparing a response strategy and a clear plan for preparing for natural or man-made disasters.
-CDERA was also formulating plans to train their employees better and improve the spread of information.
-The Caribbean Tourism Organization (CTO) claimed the current system CDERA was using needed to become more united into one system instead of a "tower of Babel" effect occurring.
-Also later that year CDERA coordinator, Jeremy Collymore, started putting pressure on the individual countries of the Caribbean Union to increase their preparedness plan, giving them encouragement to become more self sustainable in case of an emergency.
-While encouraging strengthening from within, aid from Japan was used to help develop their community early warning systems and hazard management ability.
-With the recent tsunamis in Thailand and Somalia aid was sought from the Pacific Tsunami Warning Center to develop earlier tsunami warning systems in the Caribbean.
-Although CDERA was looking outward for nations with experience in tsunamis, much studying was done on the subject within the Caribbean at places such as the University of Puerto Rico, the University of the Virgin Islands.
+In 2005, CDERA was planning to better coordinate with the tourism industry by preparing a response strategy for natural or man-made disasters.
+CDERA was also formulating plans to better train their employees and improve the spread of information.
+The Caribbean Tourism Organization (CTO) claimed the current system CDERA was using needed to become more integrated to avoid a "Tower of Babel" effect occurring.
+Also, later that year, CDERA coordinator Jeremy Collymore started putting pressure on the individual countries of the Caribbean Union to become more self-sustainable in case of an emergency, while aid from Japan was used to help develop the community's early warning systems and hazard management ability.
+With the recent tsunamis in Thailand and Somalia, aid was sought from the Pacific Tsunami Warning Center to develop earlier tsunami warning systems in the Caribbean.
+Research was done within the Caribbean, at places such as the University of Puerto Rico and the University of the Virgin Islands.

-In 2006, financial aid from the European Commission granted 3.4 million to help prepare for disasters.
-CDERA was responsible for using this money where they saw fit.
-Financing CDERA's projects is still continuing to be greatly funded from outside sources.
-Even today approximately 90% of funding for CDERA's projects comes from international donors.
-Along with funds being heavily dependent on foreign sources staffing for CDERA has been in serious trouble.
-It has been said that some staff members of CDERA lack backgrounds in disaster management and those in charge are low in the bureaucracy's chain of command.
+In 2006, financial aid from the European Commission granted CDERA 3.4 million.
+CDERA's projects are still being funded from outside sources.
+As of 2010, approximately 90% of funding for CDERA's projects comes from international donors.
+Along with funds being heavily dependent on foreign sources, staffing for CDERA has been a major hurdle.
+It has been said that some staff members of CDERA lack backgrounds in disaster management, and those in charge are low in the bureaucracy's chain of command.

-In 2010, CDERA had undergone a name change to the Caribbean Disaster Emergency Management Agency (CDEMA).
-CDEMA is still constantly trying to increase their effectiveness in disaster managing while keeping it sustainable within their own region.
-They have recently been focusing on creating a better connection with policy makers and technical officials for better results.
-CDEMA has evolved a lot since its creation in 1991 and taken a largely more independent role of disaster relief for the Caribbean.
-It provides a local response effort and management system to handle the increase of natural disaster in the recent few decades.
-CDEMA still largely leans on foreign aid for its financial support.
-CDEMA continues to grow into a strong local agency to manage and respond to disaster is the Caribbean region.
-These agencies however may not be effective in responding to Caribbean countries during a threat posed by a natural disaster.
+In 2010, CDERA underwent a name change to the Caribbean Disaster Emergency Management Agency (CDEMA).
+They have recently focused on improving results through better connections with policymakers and technical officials.